-- 1. The Accuplacer computerized adaptive test shall be used for purposes of assessment placing of entering Connecticut Community College students. - 2.
-Each college shall use, at a minimum, the reading comprehension, sentence skills and mathematics sections of the test, with the remaining sections to be used at each college's option. - 3.
-Students seeking Ability to Benefit (ATB) in order to qualify for Federal financial assistance shall be tested, at a minimum, in the reading comprehension, sentence skills and arithmetic sections of the Accuplacer test.

-- 4. The Chancellor is authorized to develop an alternative assessment program to pilot the validity of testing instruments such as the ACT and SAT or other national or state tests to be used for student academic assessment at the point of entry to a community college.
-Colleges designated to participate in an alternative assessment program will be required to follow the standards established for the program and to report the research findings for system wide use. - Students with previous college-level English and/or Mathematics credits may be exempt from placement testing. - 6.
-Resources shall be made available to assist colleges in implementation of the testing program and for appropriate research studies
+- f.
+An alternative method of placement out of Intermediate Algebra will be a score of 550 or higher on the Math section of the SAT.
+This SAT score would place students into some, but not all, courses above Intermediate Algebra in the system. - 3.
+Students seeking Ability to Benefit (ATB) in order to qualify for Federal financial assistance shall be tested, at a minimum, in the reading comprehension, sentence skills and arithmetic sections of the Accuplacer test. - 4.
+The Chancellor is authorized to develop an alternative assessment program to pilot the validity of testing instruments such as the ACT or certain state tests to be used for student academic assessment at the point of entry to a Community College.
+Colleges designated to participate in an alternative assessment program will be required to follow the standards established for the program and to report the research findings for system wide use. - 5.
+Students with previous college-level English and/or Mathematics credits with a grade of C (2.0) or better will be exempt from placement testing in that specific discipline, except in situations where specialized accreditation or licensure standards pertain, or in situations where the prior credit is not relevant to the student's program of study. - 6.
+Resources shall be made available to assist colleges in implementation of the testing program and for appropriate research studies. - 7.
+The new placement protocols will be implemented as early as Fall 2008 and no later than Fall 2009.

-(Adopted May 16, 1988; amended May 16, 2005)
+(Adopted May 16, 1988; amended May 16, 2005; amended May 19, 2008)